DarkKnight1992/facs/README.md

 Many times you have customized components:

 I would focus on the ease of the positioning.
-If it's easy and works as expected, than you can create the "item/header/footer". (with a div table you can create many of them)
+If it's easy and works as expected, you can create the "item/header/footer". (with a div table you can create many of them)

 As ionic toggle was the only one which i was not able to fix for mac os, will be the first one.